kostja/doc/doc/1.7/reference/reference_lua/uri.rst

 .. function:: format(URI-components-table)

     :param URI-components-table: a series of name:value pairs, one for each component
-    :returns: URI-string.
+    :return: URI-string.
 Thus uri.format() is the reverse of uri.parse().
     :rtype: string

     **Example:**